Brentwood School, Essex: School arms

 The arms of Brentwood School are derived from those of the founder, Sir Antony Browne, and his wife.

 As part of the commemoration of the 400th anniversary of the school's founding, a special variant of Sir Antony Browne's Coat of Arms was granted by the Honourable Sir George Rothe Bellew, Garter Principal King of Arms and Sir John Dunamace Heaton-Armstrong, Clarenceux King of Arms on 19 July 1957.
 A red border was added to the arms to distinguish them as the school's, as opposed to those of Browne.

 The school today

 Academic

 The school is separated into three sections: the preparatory school (ages 3 to 11), the senior school (ages 11 to 16) and the sixth form (ages 16 to 18).
 Brentwood operates in a diamond school format, in which the preparatory school and sixth form are co-educational while the senior school teaches boys and girls separately.

 Brentwood Preparatory School teaches children aged 3–11, from Nursery through to Year 6.
 Classes are usually small, with an average size of 20 per class.
-The prep school follows the National Curriculum but teaches some supplementary subjects such as French and Latin.
-There is also a broad extracurricular programme, which all pupils are encouraged to follow, featuring dance, drama and music, as well as sports such as hockey and golf.